shalvah/DownloadThisVideo/README.md

 There are three Lambda Functions:
 - **fetchTweetsToDownload** runs every 5 minutes and checks for new mentions.
 It publishes these new mentions as a new notification on an SNS topic
 - **sendDownloadLink** is triggered by new SNS messages.
 It processes the tweets in the message body, retrieves download links and sends to the user.
+- **retryFailedTasks** runs every 10 minutes and re-publishes failed tasks as a new SNS message

 ### Notes
 - Retrieved video links are cached in Redis